act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-border-36f116.md

 #### Passed Example 1

 This is a link that is a descendant of a paragraph element.
-The underline is removed, but the link has a distinguishing border.
+The link has a distinguishing bottom border in addition to being distinguishable by color.

 ```html
 <style>